gau-nernst/vision-toolbox/README.md

 - Val resize: 232, Val crop: 224
 - Mixed-precision training

 Note: All hyperparameters are adopted from torchvision's recipe, except number of epochs (600 in torchvision's vs 100 in mine).
-Since I train for much shorter time, I should have reduced regularizations.
+Since the training time is shorter, augmentations should be reduced.

-I use PyTorch Lightning to train the models (see `classifier.py`).
-The easiest way to run training is to use Lightning CLI with a config file.
+PyTorch Lightning is used to train the models (see `classifier.py`).
+The easiest way to run training is to use Lightning CLI with a config file (see below).
+Note that PyTorch Lightning is not required to create, run, and load the models.

 ```bash
 python train.py fit --config config.yaml